mimiro-io/.github/README.md

 ```

-### Example Usage : This workflow can be used in three ways-
+### Example Usage: This workflow can be used in three ways-

 #### 1. Use in regular terraform CI.
 (Automatic apply to non-prod when there is a commit to master/main)